 It was really cold last night and we didn’t sleep well due to the heating system not working properly.
 I was getting odd readings on the system management panel.
 We looked to be very low on battery power which we need to run the fan on the heating system.
 This seemed odd as we should have had full batteries following our long journey from Zion.
-I couldn’t run the generator as its use was restricted to between 0800 and 2000.
-The only thing I could do was shut the system off completely, worse still we were short of fresh water due to false readings of the tanks contents at Zion, probably because we were parked on a slope at the time, and there were no functioning taps here to top up the tank.
+I couldn’t run the generator as its use is restricted to between 08:00 and 20:00.
+The only thing I could do was shut the system off completely.
+Worse still, we were short of fresh water due to false readings of the tanks contents back at Zion, probably because we were parked on a slope at the time, and there were no functioning fresh water taps here to top up the tank.

-The sunrise was beautiful and well worth the effort, having enjoyed it we made our way back to the RV and on arriving at the campground noticed the heavy frost covering the cars to say nothing of the small ridge tents, they’re hardier folk than I that’s for sure.
+The sunrise was beautiful and well worth the effort.
+Having enjoyed it we made our way back to the RV, and on arriving at the campground noticed a heavy frost covering the cars, to say nothing of the small ridge tents, they’re hardier folk than us that’s for sure.
 I’ve camped one way or another for many years, from ridge tents, to frame tents, to trailer tents to caravans but I’ve always found that very cold or wet weather always took the shine off things.
 Back indoors we now felt even colder than we did when we got up.
 It was still too early to run the generator which would have given us the power we needed to use the heating system, and most certainly too early to ‘get up’, and so we didn’t, choosing instead to get undressed and go back to bed.
 When we finally arose the first thing I went for was the generator ‘start’ button on the control panel.
 We then had power and heating, though it did take us a long time to warm up properly.

 The plan for today was to hike the ‘Queens Garden’ and the ‘Navajo Loop’ trails down in the canyon, a total of about 4 miles.
 We were to have set off after breakfast returning by lunchtime avoiding the need to carry food with us.
 Unfortunately because of our ‘lie in’ we set off about two hours later than planned carrying only cameras and water.
 The walk was absolutely spectacular.